uwsampa/sampa-public/wax2015/program-proposed.md

     Mark Wyse, Andre Baixo, Thierry Moreau, Bill Zorn, James Bornholt, Adrian Sampson, Luis Ceze, and Mark Oskin (University of Washington)

-**10:00--10:20am:** Break
+**10:30--11:00am:** Break

-**10:30--11:00am:** Lightning talks.
+**11:00--11:30am:** Lightning talks

-Each speaker gets 90 seconds and 90 seconds for questions.
-The rest of the time is for discussion.
+Each speaker gets 60 seconds and 60 seconds for questions while the next speaker gets in position.
+Any time left over at the end will be for large-group discussion and more questions for the speakers.

   * Mithra: Controlling Quality Tradeoffs in Approximate Acceleration
     Divya Mahajan, Amir Yazdanbakhsh, Jongse Park, Bradley Thwaites, Hadi